Staff and Leadership

 Email: deacon@dhcircuit.org

-Church Steward: Teresa Thomson Church Steward: Peter Bramhill
+Church Steward: Teresa Thomson (she/her) Church Steward: David Casey (he/him)

 Teresa has been a Christian for most of her life, growing up in a local village where she attended the Parish Church.
 She first attended a Methodist United Reformed church whilst at college.
 She started attending the London Road Chapel 22 years ago after moving back to Horsham, as this was where her grandparents worshipped.
 During this time, she has served as a Church steward at the London Road Chapel and as a Circuit steward.